Note: Not all courses are offered every semester, and new courses may be added at any time. Check the schedule of classes, for the latest offerings.

-This capstone course involves advanced study and application of structured analysis and design methods throughout the GIS life cycle.
-The course stresses common approaches forgathering requirements, modeling, analyzing and designing geographic information systems.
+This graduate-level course focuses on the study and application of structured analysis and design methods throughout the GIS life cycle.
+The course stresses standard approaches for gathering requirements, modeling, analyzing, and designing geographic information systems.
 The course employs the case method of instruction.

 Elective GIS Courses (12 Credits) Choose 4